sequelize/umzug/README.md

   // A function that gets executed everytime migrations start and have ended.
   logging: false,

-  // The name of the positive method in migrations.
-  upName: 'up',

-  // The name of the negative method in migrations.
-  downName: 'down',

   // (advanced) you can pass an array of migrations built with `migrationsList()` instead of the options below
   migrations: {
     // The params that gets passed to the migrations.